Thomas-Quig/ctf-writeups/CSAW-21/bacnet.md

 First thing I wanted to do was get the names of all the objects in this list.
 I quickly wrote `dumpObjNames()` to do that.
 To get objnames.json I made sure that 'Object Name' Was in the 'BACAPP' field in a wireshark filter.
 Filtering looked like this
 ![Image of filtered by objeect name](https://link)

+We found 8 "SENSOR_XXXXX" names and 30 or so other random sensors.

+Looking around at the packets more, we notice that there is a standard loop of information that follows the following pattern.
+1. Get Name
+2. Get Units
+3. Get Event State
+4. Get Out-Of-Service
+5. Get Current Value

+Next, we needed to find the way to get those values.
+After looking around there are several methods I noticed.
 ```python
 import json
 import statistics as stats